 - 1. During the planning, start up, implementation, and throughout all phases of service provision, Our Community Our Kids will facilitate group and individual meetings with Providers.
 The purpose of these meetings includes the solicitation of feedback, monitor the SSCC plan/model, and to facilitate interactions between Providers and OCOK. - 2.
 Membership of the Provider Advisory Group will have one representative from each organization's leadership / management team that has decision making authority. - 3.
 The Advisory group will hold monthly meetings the first year of operation, and then determine meeting frequency of meetings, thereafter. - 4.
 Much of the work as an Advisory group will be accomplished in committees and task forces. - 5.
 Our Community Our Kids envisions needing committees that align with major functions of the SSCC, for Care Management, Quality and Contracts, and Recruitment and Community Engagement (which could also include foster and adoptive family joint recruitment activities). - 6.
 Provider relations issues will probably be addressed one on one, or in the broader Provider Advisory Committee. - 7.
-A smaller Advisory group of 5-7 CEO's of Provider organizations would meet between meetings, and as necessary, to serve as a steering committee of the Council. - 8.
+A smaller Advisory group of 5-7 CEOs of Provider organizations would meet between meetings, and as necessary, to serve as a steering committee of the Council. - 8.
 Regular Provider Council meetings will facilitate input and feedback regarding the development of the implementation of the Community Based Care system.

-9.04 Stakeholder Engagement Forums/Quality Parenting Initiative Domain Community Engagement, ACH Organizational Integrity Effective August 01, 2014 Revision Dates 1-2018 Documents Reference ACH-SSCC Program Proposal, ACH Child and Family Services Policy - Governing Body Oversight Responsibilities, COA NET 2 and 3.01
+9.04 Stakeholder Engagement Forums/Quality Parenting Initiative Domain Community Engagemen nt, ACH Organizational Integrity Effective August 01, 2014 Revision Dates 1-2018 Documents Reference ACH-SSCC Program Pro Body Oversight Respon amily Services Policy - Governing nd 3.01